anl-mdml/MDML_Client/README.md

 #### Optional Fields:

+* store_results - true if the MDML should save the analysis results, false otherwise
 * melt_data - Contains more data on how to melt the data (see the melting data section below)
     * keep
         * List of variables to keep the same (must have been listed in the `headers` field)